w3f/Grants-Program/applications/polkadex.md

 # Open Grant Proposal

-* **Project:** Polkadex: Decentralized Exchange with centralized exchange user experience
+* **Project:** Polkadex: A fully decentralized, peer-peer, cryptocurrency exchange for DeFi ecosystem in Substrate.
 * **Proposer:** [Gauthamastro](https://github.com/Gauthamastro)
 * **Payment Address:** BTC payment address.
 We don't accept payments for the program in other currencies at this stage.